jorgemunozl/psiformer_torch/README.md

 ## License

 This project is provided under the repository license.
-See `LICENSE` if present, or contact the repository owner for reuse terms.

----

-If you'd like, I can also:

-- Add a short example `configs/toy_system.yaml` and a minimal `requirements.txt`.
-- Add a runnable toy example and unit test to validate the CPU-only setup.

-Tell me which of the extras you'd like next.